kierandidi/kdidi_webpage/tools/_posts/bio-blender.md

 New geometry nodes work with 'fields'

-There are different input and output sockets in the node editor, most of them are either colored circles (:large_blue_circle:) or colored diamonds (:large_blue_diamond:).
+There are different input and output sockets in the node editor, most of them are either colored circles  or colored diamonds.

 *Circles*
 - bright green: mesh